shahcompbio/signals/README.md

 ## Input data

 `signals` was developed to work with Direct Library Preperation + (DLP+) data.
 A high throughput single cell whole genome sequencing workflow, described in [Laks et al.](https://www.sciencedirect.com/science/article/pii/S0092867419311766).
-As such it works using the output of the the pipeline developed to process this type of data, available [here](https://github.com/shahcompbio/single_cell_pipeline).
+As such it works using the output of the the mondiran pipeline developed to process this type of data, available [here](https://github.com/mondrian-scwgs).
 Despite being developed with this type of data and pipeline in mind, it should work well with other single cell whole genome technologies.
 We have run it successfully with 10X CNV data for example.
-The required inputs are total copy number estimates in bins across the genome and haplotype block counts per cell (SNP can also work).
+The required inputs are total copy number estimates in bins across the genome and haplotype block counts per cell (SNPs can also work).
 See the test datasets provided with the package for example inputs.
 If you have a different type of technology and would like some advice or help running signals please open an issue.
 We describe in more detail the necessary input below.

 ### DLP+ data